tomasrosenbaum/zigcheck/README.md

-# zigcheck
+# ZigCheck
 Python application for security analysis of ZigBee networks.
+This appliaction utilizes CC2531 and whsniff to perform sniffing.